Written by: Brianna Guild, MHSc SLP

 Should we use a speech to print or print to speech approach?

-- Both approaches have been shown to be effective!
+- Currently (2024), both approaches have been shown to be effective!

 What literacy program is the best or “gold standard”?

-- While there have been studies done that prove the effectiveness of specific approaches (e.g., Orton-Gillingham), there are not any published studies (yet) that compare the effectiveness of different approaches or programs to determine which one is the best or “gold standard.”
+- While there have been studies done that prove the effectiveness of specific approaches (e.g., Orton-Gillingham), there are not any published studies (yet as of 2024) that compare the effectiveness of different approaches or programs to determine which one is the best or “gold standard.”

 What is the best phonics scope and sequence to use?

-- Phonics sequences typically progress from easier and more common spellings, like short vowel sounds, to more challenging or less common spellings.
+- In print-to-speech approaches, instruction typically progresses from easier and more common spellings, like closed syllables and short vowel sounds, to more challenging or less common spellings, like stable final syllables.

-- In SLL, the sequence moves from the basic code, where one letter represents one sound, to the advanced code.
+- In speech-to-print approaches, instruction moves from the basic code, where one letter represents one sound, to the advanced code, where multiple letters are used to represent one sound.

 Should we teach syllable types and syllable division strategies?

-- Knowledge of syllable types can help with reading and spelling longer words, understanding spelling conventions such as doubling of consonant letters (little vs. title), and providing an organizational system for spelling patterns.
+- Some arguments for teaching syllable types: knowledge of syllable types can help with reading and spelling longer words, understanding spelling conventions such as doubling of consonant letters (little vs. title), and providing an organizational system for spelling patterns.

-- However, syllable types are not consistent (e.g., do not account for the schwa vowel sound), can take a long time to teach, may cause cognitive overload for students, and may be unnecessary when students are taught flexible syllable division strategies.
+- Some arguments against teaching syllable types: syllable types are not consistent (e.g., do not account for the schwa vowel sound), can take a long time to teach, may cause cognitive overload for students, and may be unnecessary when students are taught flexible syllable division strategies.

 I’m excited for more research to be published so we can have more answers to some of these questions!
 Let’s remember to stay informed and open-minded as more research comes out.